TheGrog-sleepy/KarutaSniper/README.md

 - support for bots similar to karuta (like SOFI, Mudae, ~~Tofu~~); this might never happen/take a long time to be implemented
 - improve print numbers
 - improve ocr
-- make it less buggy (especially tofu)
+- make it less buggy
-- first run setup

 ## Credits